 Let's start with a simple network with five nodes:

 On the other hand it is not always the case that all nodes can be reached from any node.
-In the follwoing graph not all nodes can be reached from Node A
+In the follwoing graph not all nodes can be reached from Node A.

-We can represent the graph as a map that maps the node's name to a list of adjacent nodes.
-In C# we can accomplish this using a Dictionary<string, List<string>>
+We can represent a graph as a map that maps the node's name to a list of adjacent nodes.
+In C# we can accomplish this using a Dictionary<string, List<string>> instance.
+This way the first graph would be represented like this:

 var nodeA = "Node A";